 There’s So Much More to Sri Lanka

 Sri Lanka is far more than the sum of her big attractions.
 The joy for me lies in just being there, wandering, exploring, using her trains and buses and interacting with the wonderful Sri Lankan people.
 Check out our photo gallery below, we like to add some personal photos to prove we’ve been there and keep it real.

 Wherever you go you will find things to do and places to visit, I’d actually suggest going easy on the big draws and just getting to know Sri Lanka instead, less rush, more knowledge.
-It’s how we like to do things.
+It’s how we like to do things